timjogorman/RicherEventDescription/guidelines.md

 multi-word titles or names, so long as they are all specific to the mentioned individual:

-\ex.
-They are investigating the policies of *North Korea*.
+- They are investigating the policies of *North Korea*.

-\ex.
-Sochi is nearly ready to host the *Olympic Games*.
+- Sochi is nearly ready to host the *Olympic Games*.

-\ex. *Barack Obama* condemned the Russian aggression.
+- *Barack Obama* condemned the Russian aggression.

-\ex. *William Francis Styler IV* helped write these guidelines, and has an exceedingly long full name.
+- *William Francis Styler IV* helped write these guidelines, and has an exceedingly long full name.

-\ex. *Dr. Franklin G. Cummings, Esq.* was on safari during the attack.
+- *Dr. Franklin G. Cummings, Esq.* was on safari during the attack.

-\ex. *His Holiness the Dalai Lama* visited Nepal this week.
+- *His Holiness the Dalai Lama* visited Nepal this week.

-\ex. *The Artist Formerly Known as Prince* played a sold-out show.
+- *The Artist Formerly Known as Prince* played a sold-out show.

-\ex. *Her Royal Majesty Queen Elizabeth II* was in attendance.
+- *Her Royal Majesty Queen Elizabeth II* was in attendance.

 ... but keep in mind that optional premodifying noun-phrases are not included in the mention span, and often result in entity mentions of their own, so:

-\ex.
-They visited the much-esteemed *administrator* of the facility.
+- They visited the much-esteemed *administrator* of the facility.

-\ex.
-Smith introduced the *Leader* of the Free *World* and *President* of the *United States*, *Barack Obama*.
+- Smith introduced the *Leader* of the Free *World* and *President* of the *United States*, *Barack Obama*.